Policy

 - Small Business Set-Asides

-- Acquisitions above the micro-purchase threshold but at or below the SAT must be set aside for small businesses, with specific programs (8(a), HUBZone, SDVOSB, WOSB) eligible for awards.
+- Acquisitions above the micro-purchase threshold and at or below the SAT must be set aside for small businesses, with options for 8(a), HUBZone, SDVOSB, and WOSB programs.

 - Thresholds and Prohibitions

-- SAP cannot be used for acquisitions exceeding the SAT or $7.5M ($15M for certain commercial items).
-Requirements cannot be split to avoid thresholds.
+- SAP cannot be used for acquisitions exceeding the SAT or $9M/$15M for commercial items under 13.5, and requirements cannot be split to stay under thresholds.

-- Contracting officers must promote competition, set reasonable deadlines, consider all timely offers, and use innovative approaches.
+- Contracting officers must promote competition, set fair deadlines, consider all timely offers, and use innovative approaches.

 Responsibilities

-- Contracting Officers: Ensure SAP is used appropriately, set aside eligible acquisitions for small businesses, avoid improper splitting of requirements, promote competition, and use efficient purchasing methods.
+- Contracting Officers: Must apply SAP appropriately, set aside eligible acquisitions for small businesses, ensure compliance with thresholds, promote competition, and use electronic tools.

-- Contractors: Comply with small business program requirements and respond to solicitations in a timely manner.
+- Contractors: Must understand eligibility for small business set-asides and respond to solicitations in a timely manner.

 Practical Implications